Aalyan-butt/Student-Record-Management-System/README.md

 ## Acknowledgments

 - A huge thank you to the contributors and resources that made the development of this project possible.
-- Special thanks to **[insert any other contributors or sources]** for providing valuable insights during the development.

 ---